Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 d) Risk Management Committee

-In accordance with the provisions of Regulation 21 of the SEBI LODR Regulations, 2015 as amended from
+In accordance with the provisions of Regulation 21 of the SEBI LODR Regulations, every top 1000 listed

-time to time, every top 1000 listed company shall establish the Risk Management Committee; accordingly,
+companies shall establish the Risk Management Committee; accordingly, the Company has established

-the Company has established the Risk Management Committee (“RMC”).
-The chairperson of the committee
+the Risk Management Committee (“RMC”).
+The Chairperson of the Committee is a member of the Board

-is the member of the board of directors.
-The details of its constitution, terms of reference of the said are set
+of Directors.
+The details of its constitution and terms of reference of the said are set out in the Corporate

-out in the Corporate Governance Report forming part of this Annual Report.
+Governance Report forming part of the Annual Report.

 All the recommendations made by the Risk Management Committee in its meeting held during the year were